argoproj/argo-workflows/examples/README.md

       command: [sh, -c]
       args: ["echo result was: {{inputs.parameters.message}}"]
 ```

 The `script` keyword allows the specification of the script body using the `source` tag.
-This creates a temporary file containing the script body and then passes the name of the temporary file as the final parameter to `command`, which should be an interpreter that executes the script body..
+This creates a temporary file containing the script body and then passes the name of the temporary file as the final parameter to `command`, which should be an interpreter that executes the script body.

 The use of the `script` feature also assigns the standard output of running the script to a special output parameter named `result`.
 This allows you to use the result of running the script itself in the rest of the workflow spec.
 In this example, the result is simply echoed by the print-message template.

 ## Output Parameters

 Output parameters provide a general mechanism to use the result of a step as a parameter rather than as an artifact.
 This allows you to use the result from any type of step, not just a `script`, for conditional tests, loops, and arguments.
 Output parameters work similarly to `script result` except that the value of the output parameter is set to the contents of a generated file rather than the contents of `stdout`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow